 The responsibilities of an SDET are greater than those of a QA engineer.
 In addition to this, a software engineer in test should have knowledge of various programming languages as well as testing tools.
 Given these conditions, it is understandable that the average income of an SDET is higher than that of a QA engineer.

 With the advent of automation in testing, manual testing has become redundant and is on its way out.
 The top software companies, such as Google and Facebook, have already done away with the role of QA engineers.
-Going by the trend of these industry leaders, SDETs are the future.
+Going by the word of these industry leaders and CaaS providers, SDETs are the future.

 If you are a QA engineer right now, then this is the time to upskill yourself.
 Learn new languages and try your hand at automating tests.
 The need for a QA engineer may not die down completely, but it will reduce, and SDETs will be the ones replacing the QA engineers.